I thought this might be fitting, since it is almost Halloween.

 - son of sam yonkers new york

-- untermyer park devils cave
+- untermyer park son of sam

 - thomas harrington helps dying man at reservoir in brewster ny